derektypist/iconic-jquery-keypad/README.md

 As a user, when I hover over the buttons, I expect a screentip to be displayed.

+As a user, when I hover over the display, I get a different color.

 As a user, when I click on a button with the `Redo Icon`, I expect the message `Select Activity` to be displayed.
 The background color stays the same.

 As a user, when I click on the button with an icon, I expect the name of the activity (e.g. `Python`) to be displayed.
 Except on the button with the `Redo Icon`.